Andrei Evseev: Biography

 After this, Evseev committed a series of robberies in Moscow and the surrounding region, but all victims survived and described the killer the same way.
 In connection with the panic in Moscow, the leadership of the Ministry of Internal Affairs of the USSR decided on unprecedented measures, the Minister of Internal Affairs Nikolai Shchelokov spoke on television, warning the citizens to be cautious.
 This frightened Evseev, who ceased his attacks for almost two years.

 In November 1976, Evseev committed four robberies in a month, two of which ended in murder.
 In the fall of 1977, Evseev hit the secretary-typist of the Central Committee of the CPSU Nina Dalinjan on the head with a screwdriver, but she survived.
 The apotheosis of the criminal activity of the killer was the brutal murder of Lydia Kupriyanova, the wife of Soviet artist Mikhail Kupriyanov, member of famous artist trio known as "Kukryniksy".
 This time, for the first time, the killer raped the victim posthumously.
-Two months later, on December 19, 1977, in front of dozens of people in the backyard of the "Housewares" store in the village of Sofrino, he committed another murder.
-He took the watch, money, jewelry and a dog collar from the murdered Lydia Schur, raping her corpse afterwards.
+Two months later, on 19 December 1977, in front of dozens of people in the backyard of the "Housewares" store in the village of Sofrino, he committed another murder.
+He took the watch, money, jewellery and a dog collar from the murdered Lydia Schur, raping her corpse afterwards.